 Why are caribou important and why should you care?

 As part of your natural heritage, caribou are indicators of the health of our environment.
 They occupy a small band of habitat associated with high elevation and snow pack.
 These areas are necessary for clean water, streams and fish, and other important indicators such as grizzly bear, golden eagle, wolverine, lynx and other high elevation habitat users.
 As part of our heritage collectively, we have a responsibility as earth’s stewards to maintain the health and productivity of our planet.
 When these indicators start to disappear, how long before we feel the ramifications of our decisions reach us as a community or individually?

 Can we save and rebuild this population of caribou?

 Absolutely!
 However, it takes effort, care, and money.
 We need your help to encourage your federal and state agencies to protect and recover this species.
 If it is important to you, it will become important to them.
-Currently we are in a period of apathy.
-We need you to advocate for this population.
+We have been in a period of apathy, but more attention is being paid to caribou on both sides of the border.
+To keep this momentum going, we need you to advocate for this population.
 We need you to help raise money to operate and maintain expensive stop gap measures, like the maternity pen, to bridge recovery efforts.
-We need you to ask Canada to augment this herd with other mountain caribou in the near term to boost population numbers.
+We need you to ask Canada to augment this herd with other mountain caribou (even though all populations are declining and are in peril) in the near term to boost population numbers.
+We need you to reach out to your state (WA and ID) wildlife commissioners and federal managers to prioritize caribou recovery actions and funding.
 You are critical to this population, and all caribou being preserved on our landscape for future generations to know and enjoy.
-There are still many areas to recreate in the winter.
-Supporting and adhering to important area closures can reduce and eliminate stress on these animals.
+Since there are still many places to enjoy winter recreation, by supporting and adhering to important area closures we can reduce and eliminate unnecessary stress on these animals.